 - any problems identified in the current pregnancy

 Most times, pregnancy complications can be managed so there is no lasting effect on health.
 Some complications will result in serious risk to health.
 Pregnancy related deaths are rare events.
-In Alaska, a woman's risk of dying from complications of pregnancy or childbirth is very low, about 7.4 deaths per 100,000 live births.
-This may be compared to the U.S. rate of 11.5 per 100,000 live births.
-There were 8 pregnancy related deaths in Alaska in the 10 years between 1990 and 1999.
-The Alaska Division of Public Health, Section of Women’s, Children’s & Family Health's
+In Alaska, a woman's risk of dying from complications of pregnancy or childbirth is very low, about 10 deaths per 100,000 live births (from data for 2010-2011).
+This compares to the U.S. maternal death rate of 10 per 100,000 live births.

 The most common possible complications of pregnancy include: